sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 This proves useful for verification because it reduces the problem of program equivalence to formula equivalence.
 To prove that the program `x + 2 + 3` is equivalent to the program `3 + 2 + x` we only need to reduce these
 to formulas and then prove their equivalence.
-This may seem like we have only complicated the problem, but it turns out that we can use off-the-shelf SMT solvers to do the hard work of showing this equivalence.
+This still looks hard, but it turns out that we can use SMT solvers to do most of the hard work.

 We have reduced the problem of program equivalence to symbolic interpretation plus a query to an SMT solver.
 Fortunately, Rosette makes both of these tasks simple.
-We can write a normal interpreter in Racket and Rosette will lift the computation into SMT formulas and then make the query to the SMT solver.
+We can write a normal interpreter in Racket and Rosette will lift the computation into SMT formulas and also make the query to the SMT solver.

 ### Limiting scope to basic blocks
-While this initially sounds great, it turns out that SMT theories are undecidable in general and even when you restrict it to decidable fragments, verification can take a very long time.
-Because, symbolic interpretation involves following every path in a program and the number of paths in a program tends to increase exponentially with the size of the program[^2], it can be difficult to make verification with symbolic interpretation scale.
+While this initially sounds great, SMT theories are undecidable in general and even when you restrict it to decidable fragments, verification can take a very long time.
+Because, symbolic interpretation involves following every path in a program and the number of paths in a program tends to increase exponentially with the size of the program[^2], it can be difficult to make verification with symbolic interpretation scale to large programs.

 We address this problem by proving basic block equivalence rather than program equivalence.
 By definition, there is only a single path through a basic block.
 This avoids the exponential